-1.13 DIVIDENDS
+1.12 DIVIDENDS

-Dividends and the related withholdings tax are accounted for in the period when the dividend is declared.
-Dividends declared on equity instruments after the reporting date, and the related withholding taxation thereon, are accordingly not recognised as liabilities at the reporting date.
+Dividends are accounted for in the period when the dividend is declared.
+Dividends declared on equity instruments after the reporting date are accordingly not recognised as liabilities at the reporting date.

-1.14 INTEREST EARNED
+1.13 INTEREST EARNED

 Revenue comprises interest income.
 Interest is recognised on a time-proportion basis taking account of the principal outstanding and the effective interest rate over the period to maturity when it is probable that such income will accrue to the RCS Group.